 Declaration References

 Declaration reference represents a link between codebase declarations.
 Konsist allows to precisely verify properties of linked type.
-This can be type used in function or property declaration or child/parent class or interface.
+This type can be used in function or property declaration or child/parent class or interface.
 For example

 1. Verify if all types of function parameters are interfaces: